 - 1. Ensure that the instrument has been properly installed in the vessel. - 2.
-Apply power to the instrument and allow fifteen minutes for the sensing element to become active and stabilize. - 3.
-Remove the enclosure cover to allow access to the control circuit to make adjustments.
+Apply power to the instrument.
+Allow fifteen minutes for the sensing element to stabilize. - 3.
+Remove the enclosure cover to access the control circuit for adjustments.

-Detecting Dry Condition (adjustment with sensing element wet)
+Detecting Dry Condition (Adjustment With Sensing Element Wet)

 Verify that the sensing element is wet.
-If the status LED is off, turn the set point adjustment potentiometer clockwise until the LED turns on.
+If the status LED is off, turn the setpoint adjustment potentiometer clockwise until the LED turns on.
 With the LED on, slowly turn the potentiometer counterclockwise one turn past the point at which the LED just turns off.
-The potentiometer may have up to one-quarter turn of hystereses, therefore, if the mark is overshot, the procedure should be repeated.
+The potentiometer may have up to one-quarter turn of hysteresis; therefore, if the mark is overshot, repeat the procedure.

-Detecting Wet Condition (adjustment with sensing element dry)
+Detecting Wet Condition (Adjustment With Sensing Element Dry)

 Caution: Give consideration to the fact that air or gas flowing over the sensing element may decrease the output signal resulting in a false alarm.
-If the sensing element is exposed to air or gas flow in the dry condition, or where the process media is highly viscous, make set point adjustments in the wet condition only.
+If the sensing element is exposed to air or gas flow in the dry condition, or where the process media is highly viscous, make setpoint adjustments in the wet condition only.

 Field adjustments made in the dry condition should be performed in the actual service environment or within a condition that approximates that environment.
 Provision should be made for the worst case condition of air or gas flow on the sensing element.
-If the status LED is on, turn the set point adjustment potentiometer counterclockwise until the LED turns off.
+If the status LED is on, turn the setpoint adjustment potentiometer counterclockwise until the LED turns off.
 (If the LED cannot be turned off, the instrument must be set in the wet condition.)

 With the LED off, slowly turn the potentiometer clockwise 1 turn past the point at which the LED just goes on.
-The potentiometer may have up to one-quarter turn of hysteresis, therefore, if the mark is overshot, the procedure should be repeated.
+The potentiometer may have up to one-quarter turn of hysteresis; therefore, if the mark is overshot, repeat the procedure.